obvonage/deved-platform/content/blog/en/how-to-send-and-receive-sms-messages-with-node-js-and-express-dr.md

 ### Create a Messages-Enabled Vonage Application

 To interact with the Messages API, we'll need to create a Vonage API application to authenticate our requests.
-Think of applications more like containers, metadata to group all your data on the Vonage platform.
+Think of applications more like containers, and metadata to group all your data on the Vonage platform.
 We'll [create one using the Vonage API Dashboard](https://dashboard.nexmo.com/applications/new).

-Give it a name and click on *Generate public and private key*.
+Give it a name and click on *Generate public and private keys*.
-You'll be prompted to save a keyfile to disk—the private key.
-It's usually a good call to keep it in your project folder, as you'll need it later.\
+You'll be prompted to save a key file to disk—the private key.
+It's usually a good call to keep it in your project folder, as you'll need it later.
-Applications work on a public / private key system, so when you create an application, a public key is generated and kept with Vonage, and a private key is generated, not kept with Vonage, and returned to you via the creation of the application.
+Applications work on a public/private key system, so when you create an application, a public key is generated and kept with Vonage, and a private key is generated, not kept with Vonage, and returned to you via the creation of the application.
 We'll use the private key to authenticate our library calls later on.

-Next, you need to enable the *Messages* capability and provide an inbound URL and a status URL.\
+Next, you need to enable the *Messages* capability and provide an inbound URL and a status URL.
 Use the ngrok URL you got in the previous step and fill in the fields, appending `/webhooks/inbound` and `/webhooks/status`, for the respective fields.
 When a message reaches the Messages API, the data about it is sent to the *inbound URL*.
 When you send a message using the API, the data about the message status gets sent to the *status URL*.

 Finally, link one or more of your virtual numbers to this application.
 Any messages received on these numbers will be passed along to your *inbound URL*.